shovradas/feedi/README.md

     Database: MongoDB

 ## Run Instructions
+    1. Configure MongoDB
+       Install Local MongoDB or
+       Create a database at MongoDB ATLAS and specify the connection info in "nodemon.js"

-    1. Navigate to directory "feedi" and execute npm install npm start
+    2. Navigate to directory "feedi" and execute npm install npm start

        REST-API endpoint will be live on http://localhost:3000

-    2. Navigate to directory "feedi-cli" and execute npm install npm start
+    3. Navigate to directory "feedi-cli" and execute npm install npm start